iw30/DHL-Supply-Chain/README.md

 2. [Phyton Code](https://github.com/iw30/IEOR162/blob/main/DHL.ipynb): This is the Phyton code for this project.
 I mainly used Gurobi to perform the mathematical optimization model.

-The result on the report is coded using AMPL as the modelling language.
-Note that there is a slight difference on the result between the report and inside the notebook because of different modelling languages used.